aburossi/LM-Olat/multiple_choice2.md

 d) The EU doesn’t have authority over Swiss education.

 //output
-- OUTPUT should only include the generated questions
-- ALWAYS generate 6 questions, e.g two for each bloom taxonomy Wissen, Verstehen, Anwenden and Analyse
+OUTPUT should only include the generated questions ALWAYS generate 9 questions, e.g 3 for each bloom taxonomy Wissen, Verstehen, Anwenden.
-- READ the //rules to understand the rules for points and answers.
+READ the //rules to understand the rules for points and answers.
-- STRICTLY follow the formatting of the 'templates_closed.txt'.
+STRICTLY follow the formatting of the 'templates_closed.txt'.
-- IMPORTANT: the output is just the questions
+IMPORTANT: the output is just the questions
-- No additional explanation.
+No additional explanation.
 ONLY the questions as plain text. never use ':' as a separator.

 //rules
 - ALWAYS generate 2 correct_answers
-- ALWAYS generate 2 incorrect_answers
+- ALWAYS generate 2 incorrect_answers slightly longer that the correct_answers
 - ALWAYS maximal 3 Points according to the following rules

 //templates_closed.txt